lrhammond/lmorl/README.md

 Then, set up your Python environment to taste (for example, by using `virtualenv`, or `conda`).
 The following instructions are given using `pip`, though your preferred package manager may vary.
 Install the required packages using the following (note that this step assumes a valid installation of MuJoCo at the `$HOME/.mujoco/mujoco200` and a valid license key at `$HOME/.mujoco/mjkey.txt`):

 ```
+pip install numpy==1.20.1
 pip install -r requirements.txt
 ```

+In the commands above, `numpy` is deliberately installed first due to a supposed (but unsubstantiated) inconsistency with `safety-gym`.
 Finally, create two extra sub-directories of `lmorl` (that are used for recording and logging data from experiments) by running:

 ```
 mkdir results logs